Position

 What is the job outlook for a Civil Engineer?

-Civil engineers play a crucial role in designing and overseeing construction projects.
+Civil engineers play a crucial role in designing and overseeing infrastructure projects.
+They work on roads, bridges, and buildings.
 The job outlook for civil engineers is strong.
 The Bureau of Labor Statistics (BLS) reports an average of 21,200 job positions per year.
-This trend is expected to continue, with a projected 5% increase in job openings from 2022 to 2032.
+This means many opportunities for those entering the field.
+The BLS also projects a 5% increase in job openings from 2022 to 2032.
 This growth reflects the ongoing need for infrastructure development and maintenance.

 Continue to Salaries for Civil Engineer